Senither/hypixel-discord-chat-bridge/README.md

   - The filter should block any messages sent from Discord to Hypixel that contains banable words, and words that could potentially cause a mute.
 - [ ] Log guild joins & leaves
   - Send a message in Discord when people join or leave the guild, and when people login or logout of Hypixel.
+- [ ] Send Discord message when the bot comes online and offline
+  - `Bridge bot is online`, `Bridge bot is offline`
 - [ ] Add support for officer chat
   - Allocate a second discord channel to use for two way officer chat.